 Damages that do not have a tangible, quantifiable harm can also be compensated.
 The pain and suffering you faced is the most common type of “non-economic” damages.
 Pain and suffering damages can include compensation for the physical sensation of pain you suffered as well as mental anguish and loss of enjoyment in physical tasks and activities.
 You may also be entitled to damages for your spouse (known as “loss of consortium”) for lost companionship and household tasks.

 While insurance might be available to cover some damages, your insurance may exclude some types of damages and may limit you to receiving only a fraction of the damages you suffered.
 Talk to an attorney about filing a lawsuit instead of accepting insurance funds.

 Miami Tire Blowout Lawyer Offering Free Consultations

 Tire blowout cases can be complicated, especially if the crash was caused by another vehicle’s blowout.
 For help with your case, talk to Miami personal injury lawyer Prosper Shaked today.
-Prosper Shaked Accident Injury Attorneys PA can discuss your case in a free consultation to help you understand what your case might be worth and whom you should sue for damages.
+Prosper Shaked can discuss your case in a free consultation to help you understand what your case might be worth and whom you should sue for damages.
 To schedule your free consultation, call (305) 694-2676 today.